-As a mathematics education major, you’ll split your time between rigorous mathematics courses and education classes.
-Your education classes don’t just talk about teaching.
-They offer vital hands-on experience with 100 hours of classroom observation beginning in your second or third semester.
-When it’s time for your semester as a student teacher, you’ll be one who gets their students excited about all the facets of math.
-This comprehensive approach is one reason why our graduates are highly sought after in southwestern Virginia school systems.
+As a mathematics education major, you’ll split your time between mathematics courses and education classes.
+Your education classes offer vital hands-on experience with 100 hours of classroom observation beginning in your second or third semester.
+As a student teacher, you’ll be one who gets students excited about all the facets of math.
+This comprehensive approach is one reason why our graduates are highly sought after in Virginia school systems.

 Small classes and personalized attention are a given for our math education majors.
-Ally Carter, high school math teacher, and class of 2019 explains, “I am grateful for the way BC faculty poured into my life.
+Ally Carter, high school math teacher, and class of 2019 explains, “I am grateful for the way BU faculty poured into my life.
 Dr. and Mrs. Buterakos became like a second family to me.
 They are still a huge support system, offering encouragement and resources.
-Thanks to BC, I have a wealth of knowledge, in math and education, that I am figuring out how to implement in my own unique way!”
+Thanks to BU, I have a wealth of knowledge, in math and education, that I am figuring out how to implement in my own unique way!”

-If you’re excited about the prospect of becoming a math teacher, we’d love to talk to you about BC’s math education degree program.
-Email Dr. Lewis Buterakos or Dr. Shellie Brown to take the first steps toward earning Virginia teacher licensure today.
+If you’re excited about the prospect of becoming a math teacher, we’d love to talk to you about BU’s math education degree program.
+Complete our information request form to take the first steps toward earning Virginia teacher licensure today.

-The Academic Catalog is the students’ guide to all policies and procedures for Bluefield College.
+The Academic Catalog is the student’s guide to all policies and procedures for Bluefield University.